cuisonenrico/louella-web/README.md

 The application uses Supabase for:

 - **Authentication**: Cookie-based auth with middleware protection
-- **Database**: PostgreSQL for storing payroll, employee, and expense data
+- **Database**: PostgreSQL for storing payroll, employee, product, and expense data
 - **Storage**: File uploads for Excel payroll files
 - **Real-time**: Live updates across all connected clients